 - 150 g honey or rice malt syrup

 - 50 g brown sugar or coconut sugar

 - 2 tbsp Gingerbread spice mix get the recipe here

 - 250 g plain flour or gluten-free plain flour

 - 1 tsp cocoa powder

-- Place butter (or dairy-free spread), honey, sugar and spice mix into a small saucepan and heat on low, stirring until the butter melts.
+- Place butter, honey, sugar and spice mix into a small saucepan and heat on low, stirring until the butter melts.
 Set aside to cool.

-- Sift flour, bicarb soda and cocoa into a large bowl.
-Add the cooled butter, sugar and spice mixture, as well as the egg (or water) and mix with a wooden spoon until the mixture resembles large breadcrumbs.
+- Sift flour and cocoa into a large bowl.
+Add the cooled butter, sugar and spice mixture and mix with a wooden spoon until the mixture resembles large breadcrumbs.